-- 14 The results of the modeling chain were firstly compared with observations using a typical - station-wise comparison approach: 15 gauge stations with at least 30 years of annual - discharge maxima (ADM) were identified along the Ligurian territory from east to west. - 17 It was not possible to ensure a perfect overlapping between the simulated and the - 18 observational timeseries, often observed data are not seamless and they may cover longer - 19 periods (in some case 50-60 years) with large timespans of missing data (see the table - 20 uploaded as additional material).
-However, on the basis of the conclusions drawn in the - 21 Liguria climatological atlas, major climate change-related trends for the meteorological - variables are not evident, thus allowing for the use of the database despite the data gaps. - The comparison between observed and reanalysis-driven ADM is firstly based on the analysis - of the respective cumulative density function distributions.
+The results of the modeling chain were firstly compared with observations using a typical station-wise comparison approach: 15 gauge stations with at least 30 years of annual discharge maxima (ADM) were identified along the Ligurian territory from east to west.

+It was not possible to ensure a perfect overlapping between the simulated and the observational timeseries, often observed data are not seamless and they may cover longer periods (in some case 50-60 years) with large timespans of missing data.
+However, on the basis of the conclusions drawn in the Liguria climatological atlas, major climate changerelated trends for the meteorological variables are not evident, thus allowing for the use of the database despite the data gaps.

+5 The comparison between observed and reanalysis-driven ADM is firstly based on the analysis6 of the respective cumulative density function distributions.

-- 1 The reanalysis-driven ADM were fitted with a Generalized Extreme Value (GEV) distribution - 2 (see e.g., Hoskin and Wallis, 1993; Piras et al., 2015) that represents a good compromise - 3 between flexibility and robustness.
-Other works based extreme statistical analysis on the Two - 4 Components Extreme Value (TCEV) model (Rossi et al., 1984), nevertheless we decided to - 5 use GEV since it has a smaller number of parameters and it was widely applied (CIMA - 6 Research Foundation, 2015; Piras et al., 2015).
-Moreover the comparison between observed - 7 and modeled ADM was also done using the Kolmogorov-Smirnov test with a 5% significance - 8 level, in order to verify if they belonged to the same distribution.
+7 The reanalysis-driven ADM were fitted with a Generalized Extreme Value (GEV) distribution 8 (see e.g., Hoskin and Wallis, 1993; Piras et al., 2015) that represents a good compromise 9 between flexibility and robustness.
+Other works based extreme statistical analysis on the Two 10 Components Extreme Value (TCEV) model (Rossi et al., 1984), nevertheless we decided to 11 use GEV since it has a smaller number of parameters and it was widely applied (CIMA 12 Research Foundation, 2015; Piras et al., 2015).
+Moreover the comparison between observed and modeled ADM was also done using the Kolmogorov-Smirnov test with a 5% significance 13 level, in order to verify if they belonged to the same distribution.
+14

-2.6 Regional analysis of the annual discharge maxima
+15 2.6 Regional analysis of the annual discharge maxima

-- In order to carry out a comparison following a distributed approach we referred to Boni et al. - 11 (2007) which is one of the operational reference methods in Liguria Region (used by both - public authorities and private engineers) to estimate the ADM quantiles (Provincial Authority - of Genoa, 2001; Silvestro et al., 2012).
-The method was conceived and tested especially for - 14 the Tyrrhenian catchments of Liguria Region, so the present analysis was carried out only for - this area; the 45-50% of which is located upstream the calibrated basins.
-The method defines - 16 a hierarchical approach based on the analysis of the non-dimensional random variable X_0 = - X/μ_x , obtained by grouping together all the available data, and making them non-dimensional - with respect to each local (gauging station) sample mean, μ_x , taken as the index flood for - 19 gauged sites.
-Index flood is estimated even where observations were not available by taking - advantage of the rainfall regional frequency analysis and rainfall-runoff modelling to allow - 21 quantile estimation in each point of the region. - 22 The final result is a methodology to estimate the index flood that can be formalized as it - 23 follows:
+16 In order to carry out a comparison following a distributed approach we referred to Boni et al. 17 (2007) which is one of the operational reference methods in Liguria Region (used by both public authorities and private engineers) to estimate the ADM quantiles (Provincial Authority 18 19 of Genoa, 2001; Silvestro et al., 2012).
+The method was conceived and tested especially for 20 the Tyrrhenian catchments of Liguria Region, so the present analysis was carried out only for 21 this area; the 45-50% of which is located upstream the calibrated basins.
+The method defines 22 a hierarchical approach based on the analysis of the non-dimensional random variable $X_0 =$ X/μ_x , obtained by grouping together all the available data, and making them non-dimensional 23 24 with respect to each local (gauging station) sample mean, μ_x , taken as the index flood for 25 gauged sites.
+Index flood is estimated even where observations were not available by taking advantage of the rainfall regional frequency analysis and rainfall-runoff modelling to allow quantile estimation in each point of the region.

+3 The final result is a methodology to estimate the index flood that can be formalized as it4 follows:

+5

-$$24 Q{index} = f(Area, longitude) (6)$$
+$$Q{index} = f(Area, longitude)$$

+(6)

-1 While the quantile is:
+6 While the quantile is:

+7

-$$2 Q(T) = K(T) \cdot Q{index} (7)$$
+$$Q(T) = K(T) \cdot Q{index}$$

+(7)